Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Simulation

-Within each non-zero power curve panel of Figure~\ref{fig:sim11res} to Figure~\ref{fig:sim14res}, the two ordinal statistics, $\text{maxLM}_o$ and $\text{WDM}_o$, exhibit higher (when testing fixed parameter or random intercept variance) or similar (when testing residual variance) power compared with categorical statistic $\text{LM}_{uo}$.
+Within each non-zero power curve panel of Figure~\ref{fig:sim11res} to Figure~\ref{fig:sim17res}, the two ordinal statistics, $\text{maxLM}_o$ and $\text{WDM}_o$, exhibit higher (when testing fixed parameter or random intercept variance) or similar (when testing residual variance) power compared with categorical statistic $\text{LM}_{uo}$.
 This is partially consistent with the results demonstrated in \citeA{MerFanZei}, where ordinal statistics are shown to be more sensitive to monotonic parameter changes.
-The residual variance results might be due to a ceiling effect, where all three power curves quickly increase to 1.
-In conditions with only one changing parameter (Figure~\ref{fig:sim11res} to Figure~\ref{fig:sim13res}), $\text{maxLM}_o$ and $\text{WDM}_o$ are mathematically equivalent \cite{MerFanZei}.
-In conditions with two changing parameters (Figure~\ref{fig:sim14res}), $\text{maxLM}_o$ and $\text{WDM}_o$ still demonstrate similar power curves.
+The residual variance results (Figure~\ref{fig:sim16res}) might be due to a ceiling effect, where all three power curves quickly increase to 1.
+In conditions with only one changing parameter (Figure~\ref{fig:sim11res} to Figure~\ref{fig:sim16res}), $\text{maxLM}_o$ and $\text{WDM}_o$ are mathematically equivalent \cite{MerFanZei}.
+In conditions with two changing parameters (Figure~\ref{fig:sim17res}), $\text{maxLM}_o$ and $\text{WDM}_o$ still demonstrate similar power curves.
 The advantages of $\text{WDM}_o$ are only apparent when testing many (more than two) parameters at a time \cite{MerFanZei,WanMerZei14}.

-Comparing the non-zero power curves across these four figures, it shows the score-based tests have somewhat higher power to detect residual variance change when sample size is medium or large, followed by fixed parameter change and random intercept variance parameter change.
-This phenomenon is most apparent by comparing Figure~\ref{fig:sim12res} and Figure~\ref{fig:sim14res}, with the power curve for the residual variance and fixed parameter approaching 1 in conditions with medium or large sample sizes, while the power curve for the random intercept variance no greater than 0.8 for all values of sample size and $d$.
+Comparing the non-zero power curves across these seven figures, it shows the score-based tests have somewhat higher power to detect residual variance change when sample size is medium or large, followed by fixed parameter change and random variance/covariance parameter change.
+This phenomenon is most apparent by comparing Figure~\ref{fig:sim13res} to Figure~\ref{fig:sim15res} with Figure~\ref{fig:sim17res}, with the power curve for the residual variance and fixed parameter approaching 1 in conditions with medium or large sample sizes, while the power curve for the random variance/covariance ranges from 0.4 to 0.8 even for the greatest $d$ under large sample size.
+The general difficulty to detect parameter changes in the $\bm G$ matrix is related to the fact that large parameter changes in variance/covariance components often render $\bm G$ as numerically non-positive definite, resulting in correlations of 1 or model non-convergence.
+The Discussion section provides more details on this issue.